IRL2/nanover-docs/source/tutorials/ase.rst

 Running an ASE OpenMM server from the command line
 ==================================================

-When `narupa-ase` is installed, it provides the `narupa-omm-ase` command in the command line.
-When provided with the description of an OpenMM simulation as an XML file serialised as described in the `Narupa OpenMM documentation <https://gitlab.com/intangiblerealities/narupa-protocol/blob/master/python-libraries/narupa-openmm/README.md>`_
+When `nanover-ase` is installed, it provides the `nanover-omm-ase` command in the command line.
+When provided with the description of an OpenMM simulation as an XML file serialised as described in the `NanoVer OpenMM documentation <https://github.com/IRL2/nanover-protocol/tree/main/python-libraries/nanover-openmm>`_
-, `narupa-omm-ase` runs an interactive simulation.
+, `nanover-omm-ase` runs an interactive simulation.
 The host address and port can be set with the ``--address`` and the ``--port`` option, respectively.